Longford: Sport

-The town has a number of sports clubs and facilities, including the Gaelic Athletic Association, rugby and tennis clubs, a League of Ireland soccer club (Longford Town FC), two indoor swimming pools, a gym and an 18-hole golf course.
-A swimming pool was opened in Longford in 2007.
+The town has a number of sports clubs and facilities, including the Gaelic Athletic Association, a League of Ireland soccer club (Longford Town FC), rugby and tennis clubs, a swimming pool, a gym and an 18-hole golf course.

 Gaelic football and hurling

-The sport with most support in County Longford is Gaelic football.
-The headquarters of the Longford Gaelic Athletic Association is located in Pearse Park in Longford Town, with a ground capacity of around 11,000.
-The Longford Gaelic football team won a Leinster title at Senior level in 1968 and a National League title in 1966.
+The headquarters of Longford GAA are located in Pearse Park in the town, with a ground capacity of around 10,000.
+The Longford Gaelic football team won a Leinster title at Senior level and a National League title in 1966 and 1968 respectively.
 The minor (under-18) Longford county team won the Leinster title in 2002 and 2010.
 The major boys' secondary school in Longford town, St. Mel's College, also has a tradition in secondary schools' football (known as Colleges A), winning 29 Leinster and 4 All-Ireland titles (in the Hogan Cup).
 The main local GAA club is Longford Slashers, based in Longford town, who have won more Longford Senior Football Championship titles (16) than any other team in the county, including a win in 2013.

-Soccer
+Association football

 Longford town's main association football (soccer) club, Longford Town FC, was founded in 1924 and was elected to the League of Ireland in 1984.
 The club's ground is at Strokestown Road.
 Longford Town FC has twice won the FAI Cup, in 2003 and 2004.